Skip to main content

 The published privacy postures (verified May 2026):

-Both tools handle encryption at rest, but Bear inherits Apple's Advanced Data Protection (E2E for iCloud) when you enable it on your Apple ID.
+Both tools handle encryption at rest, but Bear inherits Apple's Advanced Data Protection when you enable it on your Apple ID.
 OneNote's encryption is per-section with a password, which protects single notebooks but not the whole library.
-For users on healthcare, legal, or NDA-bound work where E2E is a requirement, Bear with ADP enabled is meaningfully stronger; for users in Microsoft 365-mandated environments, OneNote's compliance suite (SOC 2, ISO 27001, HIPAA BAA on Enterprise) is the fit.
+For healthcare, legal, or NDA-bound work where end-to-end encryption is required, Bear with ADP enabled is meaningfully stronger.
+For Microsoft 365-mandated environments, OneNote's compliance suite is the fit, including SOC 2, ISO 27001, and HIPAA BAA on Enterprise.

 Migration In and Out